Vatican orders Knights of Malta to cooperate with papal inquiry

 Von Boeselager said his sacking was illegitimate and appealed to the pope.

+The Vatican statement appeared to reject the order's claim of total sovereignty.
+It said that after he receives the commission's report this month, the pope will make "the most fitting decision" not only for the order but for the whole Church.

-The German's supporters say the condom issue was excuse by Festing and Cardinal Raymond Leo Burke, an arch-conservative who has criticised the pope, to increase their power.
+The German's supporters say the condom issue was excuse by Festing and Cardinal Raymond Leo Burke, an arch-conservative who has criticised the pope on other issues, to increase their power.

 The Church does not allow the use of condoms as a means of birth control and says abstinence and monogamy in heterosexual marriage is the best way to stop the spread of AIDS.